Electrical Engineering (EE)

 EE 461 Computer Architecture (3) Structure of stored program machines, data flow machines, pipelining, fault-tolerant computing, instruction set design, effects of compilation on architecture, RISC vs. CISC architecture, uses of parallelism.
 Pre: 361.

 EE 468 Introduction to Operating Systems (3) Computer system organization; multiprocessor systems, memory hierarchies, assemblers, compilers, operating systems, virtual machine, memory management, processor management; information management.
-Pre: 361 (or concurrent) and 367 or consent.
+Pre: 260 and 367; or consent.

 EE 470 Physical Optics (3) Fundamentals of classical physical optics emphasizing linear systems theory, including optical fields in matter, polarization phenomena, temporal coherence, interference and diffraction (Fourier optics).
 Specialized applications include Gaussian beams, laser resonators, pulse propagation, and nonlinear optics.
-Pre: 372 (or concurrent with a minimum grade of C-) or PHYS 450 (or concurrent with a minimum grade of C), or consent.
+Pre: 371 and 315 (or concurrent), or PHYS 350 and PHYS 400 (or concurrent), or consent.
 (Cross-listed as PHYS 460) DP

 EE 473 Microwave Engineering (3) Passive and active microwave devices and circuits for RF and wireless applications.
 Scattering parameters, signal-flow graphs, and computer-aided design.
 Pre: 371.
 DP